Communications and Control for Wireless Drone-Based Antenna Array: System Model and General Problem Formulation

 We note that, considering a narrow-beam antenna array communication, (\ref{OPT1-1}) can be solved by separately optimizing drones' locations and rotors' speeds.
 In the narrow-beam case, the drone array must perfectly steer its beam towards each ground user.
 Hence, we can first determine the optimal drones' positions and, then, optimize the rotors' speeds to move to these optimal positions within a minimum time.
 Our approach for solving (\ref{OPT1-1}) includes two key steps.
 First, given the location of any ground user, we optimize the locations of the drones in the linear array to minimize the transmission time.
-As a result, given $L$ ground users, we will have $L$ sets of drones' locations.
+Thus, given $L$ ground users, we will have $L$ sets of drones' locations.
 In the second step, using the result of the first step, we determine the drones' optimal control strategy to update their locations within a minimum time.
+Hence, the solution of the transmission time optimization problem (in the first step) is used as inputs to the time-optimal control problem (in the second step).
 While, in general, this approach leads to a suboptimal solution, it is analytically tractable and practically easy to implement.
 Next, we will optimize the location of drones to achieve a minimum transmission time for any arbitrary ground user.